-Canyon Ridge H.S. shooting threat WAS a hoax, local and state officials comment on the day’s events
+Canyon Ridge H.S. shooting threat was a hoax, local and state officials comment on the day’s events

 According to law enforcement, multiple cities in Idaho were hit with false reports of active shooter incidents at local schools.

-A little bit before 10 a.m. on Wednesday, the Twin Falls Communication Center received a call on its non-emergency dispatch line - of shots being fired, and one person injured at Canyon Ridge High School, with the possibility of more people being injured.
+A little bit before 10am Wednesday, the Twin Falls Communication Center received a call on its non-emergency dispatch line of shots being fired and one person injured at Canyon Ridge High School, with possibility of more people being injured.

-Local law enforcement immediately responded, and the school with roughly 1,500 students and staff, was put on lock down.
-More than hour later, after conducting three sweeps of the school, police were able to confirm there was no active threat.
+Local law enforcement immediately responded and the school with roughly 1,500 students and staff was put on lock down.

+“I really didn’t hear anyone talk because I wasn’t around people, I don’t know, but I heard the office say it was a lockdown, and it was not a drill, and they kept repeating it like three times,” said Canyon Ridge High School student Sethe Adkins.

+His mother Barbara Adkins said the incident was just as traumatic for parent.

+However, some parents were skeptical of the information they were getting from law enforcement and the city, because of the large presence from first responders on the ground.
+Twin Falls Police, Twin Falls County Sheriff’s, Twin Falls Fire Department, Magic Valley Paramedics, Idaho State Police, and Air St Luke’s all responded to the incident.

+“If people feel deceived that a helicopter came in, first I would say that we should be grateful that there were no injuries.
+Second, I would say we should feel grateful that we have the resources available to help people if they are injured,” Palmer said.

-After everything was cleared, parents were able to be reunited with children, with tears in their eyes and hugs that seemed to last forever....
+After everything was cleared, parents were able to reunite with their children, with tears in their eyes and hugs that seemed to last forever.

-“I am relieved that I was able to come and hold him in my arms, because that is my world,” said Barbara Adkins – CRHS parent.
+“I am relieved that I was able to come and hold him in my arms, because that is my world, " Barbara Adkins said.

-Due to the false report, CSI issued a shelter in place until emergency crews cleared the area, and canceled morning classes until 1 p.m.
+Due to the false report on Wednesday, CSI issued a shelter in place until emergency crews cleared the area, and canceled morning classes until 1pm.

 Superintendent of Public Instruction Debbie Critchfield also issued a statement on the false threats: